Unitarian Universalism creates change: in ourselves, and in the world.

 Seven days a week, UUs live their faith by doing.
 Whether in community with others or as an individual, we know that active, tangible expressions of love, justice, and peace are what make a difference.

 We are united in our broad and inclusive outlook, in our values and shared experience: our open and stirring worship services, religious education, and rites of passage; our work for social justice; our quest to include the marginalized; our expressions of love.

 Unitarian Universalist congregations are committed to seven principles that include the worth of each person, the need for justice and compassion, and the right to choose one’s own beliefs.
+(River Road has also adopted the 8th principle.)
 Our congregations and faith communities promote these principles through regular worship, learning and personal growth, shared connection and care, social justice and service, celebration of life’s transitions, and much more.

 Our faith tradition is diverse and inclusive.
 We grew from the union of two radical Christian groups: the Universalists, who organized in 1793, and the Unitarians, who organized in 1825.
 They joined to become the Unitarian Universalist Association (UUA) in 1961.
 Both groups trace their roots in North America to the early Massachusetts settlers and the Framers of the Constitution.
 Across the globe, our legacy reaches back centuries to liberal religious pioneers in England, Poland, and Transylvania.
 Today, Unitarian Universalists include people of many beliefs who share UU values of peace, love, and understanding.
 We are creators of positive change in people and in the world.

 Video copyright Unitarian Universalist Association.

 In Unitarian Universalism, you can bring your whole self, your full identity, your questioning mind, and your expansive heart.